cmoody2/Internship_Code_Summary/README.md

 ## **Closing Thoughts**

 I am extremely grateful for the experiences I had during this sprint and I'm very proud of what I was able to accomplish.
 There were moments of frustration with getting my code to work, moments of relief when figuring out a problem, and moments of celebration when completing a task; All of which were invaluable learning lessons.
 I requested to pull my code from the codebase to work on this project myself following this sprint.
 I would like to bring this to a live state someday as there is nothing quite like it in the keyboarding community to my knowledge.
+In the future, I would like to add: a "getting started" section on my homepage, another form under the "keyboard builder" section for user selected parts, and individual description pages for all of the common parts associated with keyboard builds.
+I would also like to reach out to different keyboard vendors to potential have their products showcased in the "vendor spotlight" section of my webiste.
+I've begun building rapport with some of these individuals during prior meetups in the region, so I believe this is potentially an achievebale goal.
 This project was a true pleasure to work on and the skills I've acquired will be extremely useful to whichever project I am tasked with in the future.